Aissac/radiant-database-mailer-extension/README.md

     git submodule add git://github.com/radiant/radiant-mailer-extension.git\
       vendor/extensions/mailer

-#### Note
+###Note

-At the time being you will need Aissac's version of the [Radiant Mailer Extension][arme], as it incorporates sending e-mails with attachments
+At the time being you will need Aissac's version of the [Radiant Mailer Extension][arme], as it incorporates sending e-mails with attachments.

-    git submodule add git://github.com/Aissac/radiant-mailer-extension.git\
-      vendor/extensions/mailer

 the `will_paginate` gem/plugin: